-Traditional B.S.
+Traditional B.S. and M.S.
 Degree Program Tracks:

-- 1) Full-Time: Students who have completed all pre-requisite coursework complete this full-time program in two years or five semesters (fall, spring, summer, fall, and spring). - 2) Part-Time: Students who have not completed the full complement of pre-requisite coursework, but who have completed the required, specified number and type of courses (see catalog), can begin taking professional coursework as a part-time UAMS student, while completing the pre-requisites.
+- 1) Full-Time: Students who have completed all pre-requisite coursework complete this fulltime program in two years or five semesters (fall, spring, summer, fall, and spring). - 2) Part-Time: Students who have not completed the full complement of pre-requisite coursework, but who have completed the required, specified number and type of courses (see catalog), can begin taking professional coursework as a part-time UAMS student, while completing the pre-requisites.
 The senior professional year must be full-time at UAMS.
-This program option takes three years or eight semesters (fall, spring, summer, fall, and spring).
+This program option takes three years or eight semesters (fall, spring, summer, fall, spring, summer, fall, and spring).
+Students may be eligible to change from the FT to PT track, with the approval of the Department Chair.